 Bhutan, one of the neighbouring countries of India lying towards the eastern part of the Himalayas is all about its beautiful valleys, high mountains, twisted roads, rich cultural heritage, religion, tradition and royalty.
 Many Indian states like West Bengal, Assam, Arunachal Pradesh and Sikkim borders India and Bhutan.
-It is also called as “The Land of the Thunder Dragons”.
+It is also called “The Land of the Thunder Dragons”.
 As I have been to Bhutan just a few days ago, I realised there is something more about this beautiful country, the folktales, the various stories related to their religion, their religious leader, their beliefs and customs are so unique and different.
 It is a beautiful paradise which everyone should visit at least once in their life.
 But before you start planning your trip to Bhutan there are some important things that you must know and for which I am writing this post today.
-So let’s begin the 20 things you need to know before planning a trip to Bhutan also called as “The Last Shangri-la”.
+So let’s begin the 20 things you need to know before planning a trip to Bhutan also called “The Last Shangri-la”.

 20 Things to know as an Indian before planning your Bhutan Itinerary